Topological Spectral Bands with Frieze Groups: Introduction

 We now discuss the relation between our work and the existing literature.
 We start with a brief survey of the physics literature.
-The first indication that a space symmetry can enrich the topological landscape of a material appeared in \cite{FuPRL2011}.
+The first indication that a space symmetry can enrich the topological dynamics of a material appeared in \cite{FuPRL2011}.
 The first indication that a space symmetry {\it alone} can stabilize topological phases in a material came from Refs.~\cite{TurnerPRB2010,HughesPRB2011}.
-Prior to these works, a topological phase was synonymous with a non-trivial bulk-boundary correspondence.
-However, these two works put forward a broader definition, which says that a band insulator is in a topological phase if it cannot be continuously and adiabatically deformed to its atomic limit.
+Prior to these works, a topological phase was synonymous with a non-trivial (strong) bulk-boundary correspondence, but an alternative definition was put forward in \cite{TurnerPRB2010,HughesPRB2011}, saying that a band insulator is in a topological phase if it cannot be adiabatically deformed to its atomic limit.
 This concept evolved in what is today known as topological quantum chemistry \cite{PoNatComm2017,BradlynNature2017,CanoPRL2018,VergnioryPRE2017}, which perhaps can be defined as the science of identifying topological bands in stoichiometric condensed substances.
 It comes with fine tools that have been combined with first-principle computer simulations of quantum solids to assess the topology of the energy bands in large classes of stoichiometric materials \cite{WiederScience2018,VergnioryNature2019,ElcoroNatComm2021, WiederNatRevMat2022,VergnioryScience2022}.
 The topological criterium in these works is the pure homotopy equivalence of the bands, while ours is stable homotopy.
-The latter allows new degrees of freedom to participate in the deformation processes of the models and, as a result, our predictions hold even when the physical systems interact with external structures.
-Furthermore, we do not identify atomic limits or place labels like topological and trivial and, instead, we simply calculate the equivalence classes w.r.t. the stable homotopy of the spectral projections generated from the algebra of dynamical matrices.
-K-theory then supplies the complete invariants of these classes, hence enabling us to see if two spectral projections can or can not be stably deformed into each other.
-Lastly, we are seeking to implement a bottom-up approach, where we design meta-materials that deliver the topological bands, as opposed to the top-bottom approach in \cite{WiederScience2018,VergnioryNature2019,ElcoroNatComm2021, WiederNatRevMat2022,VergnioryScience2022}, where large libraries of existing materials were scrutinized for topological bands.
+The latter allows new degrees of freedom to participate in the deformation processes of the models and, as a result, our predictions hold even when the physical systems interact with external structures, such as supporting frames.
+We want to make it clear, though, that we are not interested here in the classification of topological phases but rather in the dynamics of small well defined classes of materials.
+More precisely, we want to make ourself useful to the metamaterial community by developing bottom-up design approaches that deliver specific topological dynamics in concretely specified experimental conditions, as an alternative to the top-bottom approach in \cite{WiederScience2018,VergnioryNature2019,ElcoroNatComm2021, WiederNatRevMat2022,VergnioryScience2022}, where large libraries of existing materials were scrutinized for topological bands.
 Of course, the latter still represent an extremely valuable source of information for meta-material scientists.